 There are no very comprehensive sources for taro names in the Indo-Pacific region.
-Honourable mention may be made of Arnaud et al. (1997), Ross et al. (2008) and Rensch & Whistler (2009) although these cover principally Austronesian.
-Madulid (2001) represents a major source for the Philippines and other national botanical texts provide additional material on mainland SE Asia.
+Honourable mention may be made of Arnaud (1997), Ross et al. (2008) and Rensch and Whistler (2009), sources that cover principally Austronesian.
+Madulid (2001) represents a major source for the Philippines, and other national botanical texts provide additional material for mainland SE Asia.
 There are now a number of important online resources for comparative lexical data for individual phyla or branches.
-These are shown in Table 1;
+These are shown in Table 1.